On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: On-board deep learning and hardware design for resource-efficient EO systems

+A detailed comparison of several deep learning models is presented in \cite{le2024board} focusing on metrics like input size, total parameters, estimated model size, FLOPs, and the time taken for training and inference.
+Simpler architectures, such as CNN and ResNet-50, exhibit low computational complexity.
+For instance, CNN has the smallest total parameters (66,330) and FLOPs (0.93 MFLOPs), making it highly efficient for training (233 seconds) and inference (7 seconds).
+ResNet-50, while more complex, still maintains moderate efficiency, with 0.2 million parameters, a model size of 10 MB, and 117.88 MFLOPs, resulting in faster inference times (6.7 s) compared to more complex models.
 Transformer-based models, such as ViT, SwinTransformer, and EfficientNet variants, are far more computationally intensive.
-ViT-large (Google) leads the complexity spectrum with 303 million parameters, 162.20 GFLOPs, and significant memory requirements (1.24 GB), translating into much longer training (9,271 s) and inference (2 s) times.
+ViT-large (Google) leads the complexity spectrum with 303 million parameters, 59.7 GFLOPs, and significant memory requirements (1.64 GB), translating into much longer training (9,271 s) and inference (60 s) times.
 SwinTransformer and EfficientNet-V2 models offer a compromise between complexity and efficiency.
-SwinTransformer, for instance, has 85.7 million parameters, 21.57 GFLOPs, and takes around 538 seconds for training, making it efficient for high-performance tasks despite its complexity.
-The authors highlights that transformer models like ViT-huge (Google) and ViT-large are the most resource-intensive, while smaller models like SmallViT and EfficientNet-V2 maintain a good balance between model size, computational complexity, and time efficiency.
+SwinTransformer, for instance, has 86.7 million parameters, 21.47 GFLOPs, and takes around 538 seconds for inference, making it efficient for high-performance tasks despite its complexity.
+The authors presented in \cite{le2024board} highlight that transformer models like ViT-huge (Google) and ViT-large are the most resource-intensive, while smaller models like SmallViT and EfficientNet-V2 maintain a good balance between model size, computational complexity, and time efficiency.

 Ultimately, this comparison shows a trade-off between performance and computational demand, with traditional CNN models being more efficient for simpler tasks, and transformer models excelling at complex, large-scale tasks but requiring significantly more computational resources.